cscart/docs/en/user_guide/manage_products/products/product_variations.rst

    .. image:: img/delete_variation.png
        :align: center
-       :alt: You can delete multiple variations at once, but only if you find them via Advanced Search, not on the Product Variations tab.
+       :alt: You can delete multiple variations at once, but only if you find them via Advanced Search, not on the Variations tab.